 Queen Elizabeth II was 13-years-old when she rode the Underground for the first time.
 In 1969, she rode it again during the opening of the Victoria Line.
 On that particular occasion, she drove one of the new trains.
 Her journey took her from Green Park to Oxford Circus.

-Do you know any fun or interesting facts about the London Underground that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about the London Underground?
+Share them in the comments below!